ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Whisper-PoC-2-Protocol-Spec.rst

 The payload is otherwise unformatted binary data.

 In the Javascript API, the distinction between envelopes and messages is blurred.
-This is because DApps should know nothing about envelopes whose message cannot be inspected; the fact that nodes pass envelopes around regardless of their ability to decode the message (or indeed their interest in it at all) is an important component in Whisper's dark
+This is because ÐApps should know nothing about envelopes whose message cannot be inspected; the fact that nodes pass envelopes around regardless of their ability to decode the message (or indeed their interest in it at all) is an important component in Whisper's dark